yash-chintu/LeetCode/README.md

 # LeetCode
-Contains solutions to some tricky questions from leetcode
+Contains solutions to some questions from leetcode